General Mitchell International Airport (MKE)

 Ballpark Chasers Tip: because the Brewers parking lot tends to be a nightmare after each home game, we suggest to use a restaurant shuttle.
 Kelly's Bleachers, Dugout 54, Long Wong's, Rounding Third, McGinn's, Steve's on Bluemound, Fiesta Garibaldi and Derry Hegarty's Pub all offer free shuttles to and from each Brewer game for their customers.

 WHERE TO EAT?

-If you prefer a sit-down option with a larger menu, Ballpark Chasers recommends eating at Kelly’s Bleachers or Mollica’s Pub.
-Both local sports bars offer a free shuttle for customers to Miller Park before each home game.
-Miss Katie’s Diner, a local favorite is just a few miles away.
+If you prefer a sit-down option with a larger menu, Ballpark Chasers recommends eating at Kelly’s Bleachers.
+They offer a free shuttle for customers to Miller Park before each home game.
+Miss Katie’s Diner, a local favorite is just a few miles away and another local favorite.
 This mom-and-pop 60’s style diner serves breakfast, lunch and dinner and will make you want to go back for all three meals.
 We recommend trying their omelets, french toast, pancakes, chicken wings, burgers, open face turkey sandwich, patty melt, chili, meatloaf, BBQ ribs or any of their homemade soups.
 Did we miss anything?
 If so, we recommend those items too!